Sure, it’s ethical . . . but is it criminal?

 [8] In the present article I do not address the separate analysis of how the legal system itself undercuts the ability of CECOs and C&E programs to prevent violations.
 That is a subject that also deserves attention, and is covered in much more detail in Joseph E. Murphy, Policies in conflict: Undermining corporate self-policing, 69 Rutgers U.L.
 Rev. 421 (2017), http://www.rutgerslawreview.com/wp-content/uploads/2017/07/Joseph-Murphy-Policies-in-Conflict-69-Rutgers-U.-L.-Rev.-421-2017.pdf .

-[4] Nothing in this article should be read to suggest I believe C&E programs are where they should be.
-Anyone who reads this newsletter knows of the many practical things that could and should be done to improve C&E programs.
-The examples are many: CECOs need real empowerment and independence, programs need to address incentives, and practical steps need to be taken to prevent retaliation.
+[9] Nothing in this article should be read to suggest I believe C&E programs are where they should be.
+Anyone who reads this newsletter knows of the many practical things that need to be done to improve C&E programs.
+The examples are many, e.g.: CECOs need real empowerment, independence and direct access to the highest governing body in the company, programs need to address incentives, and practical steps need to be taken to prevent retaliation.
 But any examination of corporate scandals should be as realistic as possible, including paying attention to the power dynamic in companies.

 Search the site